 Aeonium undulatum Webb & Berthel.

-Aeonium undulatum is a succulent shrub with wavy, somewhat metallic-green leaves arranged in large rosettes on stout stems.
-It grows over 3.3 feet (1 m) tall, and it is one of the larger species in the genus.
-Leaves are spoon-shaped and up to 10 inches (25 cm) long.
-New rosettes do not branch off the stems but grow from the bottom, unlike most Aeoniums.
-Flowers are dark yellow and usually appear in summer in a terminal cluster rising to 20 inches (50 cm) above the foliage.
+Aeonium undulatum is a succulent plant with spoon-shaped leaves arranged in large rosettes at the end of stout stems.
+It grows over 6.6 feet (2 m) tall, often unbranched or basally few-branched, and it is one of the tallest species of the genus.
+Leaves are up to 7.2 inches (18 cm) long and 2 inches (5 cm) wide.
+They are dark green, often reddish along the margins and near the apex.
+Flowers are yellow, star-shaped, 9- to 12-merous, and appear in a large conical cluster on an up to 8 inches (20 cm) long peduncle.
+The clusters are up to 20 inches (50 cm) tall) and up to 16 inches (40 cm) in diameter.
 The plant is monocarpic, so the flowering stem will die when it flowers, usually after about five years.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
 In summer, they may go dormant and do not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.